Wx-Alliance-Alliance-Meteo/WxFactory/README.md

 ```
 sudo pacman -S python-numpy python-scipy python-mpi4py python-netcdf4-openmpi mayavi python-matplotlib
 ```
-The python-cartopy can be installed for AUR.
+The python-cartopy package can be installed for AUR.

 # Executing the model

-The allowed number of PEs is of the form $6*n^2$, for n> = 0.
+The allowed number of PEs is of the form $6 n^2$, for $n \ge 0$.

 Here is a sample command to run the model:
 `mpirun -merge-stderr-to-stdout -tag-output -n 6 python3 ./main_gef.py config/case6.ini`